Scrimas/SeqProfiler/README.md

 ## Project Status

-**Completed / Open to updates:** This repository was created as a foundational learning exercise and portfolio piece.
-While it is fully functional as a command-line tool and is not under strict active maintenance, a potential future update I am exploring is wrapping the pipeline in a Graphical User Interface (GUI).
+**Completed:** This repository was created as a foundational learning exercise and portfolio piece.
+It's fully functional as a command-line tool and is not under strict active maintenance.

 ## The "Vanilla Python" Philosophy